British Rail Class 93: Development history

-In January 2021, ROG confirmed their order of 30 Class 93 locomotives, with the first 10 deliveries scheduled for 2023.
-Grand Union has proposed using Class 93s on its London Euston to Stirling services.
+In January 2021, ROG confirmed its order of 30 Class 93 locomotives, with the first ten deliveries scheduled for 2023.
+Grand Union has proposed using Class 93s on its London Euston to Stirling services, but this was later scrapped in September 2024 after FirstGroup bought out the Grand Union franchise.

-By July 2022, production had started at Stadler's plant in Valencia.
+During mid-2022, production of the fleet had commenced at Stadler's plant in Valencia.
+On 1 July 2023, the first Class 93 was officially delivered to ROG; testing of the type was underway to support its future introduction to service.

+By February 2024, ten units had been built, but the order for 20 more units was uncertain.

 Specification

 The Class 93 locomotive is a derivative of the Class 88 electro-diesel and Class 68 diesel locomotives, both of which were built by Stadler.
-As with Class 88 locomotives, Class 93s are designed as fast freight locomotives that uses electric power while under the wires, but that are also capable of self-powered operations.
+As with Class 88 locomotives, Class 93s are designed as fast freight locomotives that use electric power while under the wires, but that are also capable of self-powered operations.
 However, improving upon Class 88s – which when running in diesel mode produce a maximum of 710 kW, and are thus mostly limited to 'last mile' operations – the Class 93 design includes both a 900 kW diesel engine and a 400 kW set of rechargeable battery packs.
-The diesel engine is a turbocharged twelve-cylinder Caterpillar C32, which conforms with the EU's Stage V emissions standards.
+The diesel engine is a turbocharged 12-cylinder Caterpillar C32, which conforms with the EU's Stage V emissions standards.

-The batteries packs use lithium-titanium oxide chemistry and will have a liquid cooling solution, enabling rapid charge and discharge.
+The battery packs use lithium-titanium oxide chemistry and will have a liquid cooling solution, enabling rapid charge and discharge.
 The battery packs can be charged either from the overhead AC supply via the onboard transformer, by the diesel engine when the full output is not needed for traction, or by using power reclaimed during regenerative braking.
-As the battery packs are carried in the space used on Class 88 locomotives for the rheostatic brake resistor grids, Class 93s will not be equipped with rheostatic braking and will be limited to using the friction brakes alone if the batteries are full or otherwise cannot accept charge.
+As the battery packs are carried in the space used on Class 88 locomotives for the rheostatic brake resistor grids, Class 93s will not be equipped with rheostatic braking.
+Instead, they will use regenerative braking, when the batteries can accept charge, and/or friction braking.

 The Class 93 will have a top speed of 110 mph, and have a maximum of 1300 kW of usable power when running in "hybrid" diesel mode with battery boost.
 The batteries have a capacity of 80 kWh, sufficient for ten minutes of boost.
 They can also be used to supply standalone traction power.